-- ♦ Candidate's campaign committee means every group of two or more persons who join together for the purpose of raising, collecting or expending money to be used in the aid of the election of a specific candidate for public office.
-W.S.
-22-1-102(a)(vii). - ♦ A Statement of Formation must be filed within ten days after formation.
-This filing is required by law for a committee formed before an election to aid a candidate or after an election to defray campaign debts.
+Candidate's campaign committee means every group of two (2) or more persons who join together for the purpose of raising, collecting or expending money to be used in the aid of the election of a specific candidate for public office W.S.
+22-1-102(a)(vii).

-The statement is to list: name and mailing address of the committee, name and residence address of the committee chairman and treasurer, date the committee was formed and the name of the candidate supported (including office sought and party affiliation).
+- ★ A Statement of Formation must be filed within ten (10) days after formation.
+This filing is required by law for a committee formed before an election to aid a candidate or after an election to defray campaign debts. - The statement is to list: Name, mailing address and e-mail address for statewide candidates, the committee, name and residence address of the committee chairman and treasurer, date the committee was formed, and the name of the candidate supported (including office sought and party affiliation).
 The chairman and treasurer must be separate individuals.
 Occasionally, the candidate wishes to be the chairman or treasurer of his or her campaign committee.
-The Election Code does not prohibit these designations.

-- ♦ Filing the Campaign Finance Report: see previous section "Campaign Finance Reporting," for details about receipts and expenditures. - ◆ The Receipt Report must be signed by both the chairman and the treasurer and filed within seven days prior to the primary, general, or special election days.
+The Wyoming Election Code does not prohibit these designations. - ★ Filing the campaign finance report: See previous section, "Campaign Finance Reporting," for details about receipts and expenditures.